mdn/advanced-js-fundamentals-ck/tutorials/04-events/04-keycodes.md

 });
 ```

 Mouse movements and clicks fire `MouseEvent`s.
 Key presses fire `KeyboardEvent`s.
-Both inherit from `Event`, but have some additonal properties. `KeyboardEvent`s are commonly created when one of the following user actions occurs:
+Both inherit from the `Event` object, but have some additonal properties. `KeyboardEvent`s are commonly created when one of the following user actions occurs:

-* `keydown` occurs when a user presses a key
+* `keydown` occurs when a user presses a key.
-* `keyup` occurs when a user releases a key
+* `keyup` occurs when a user releases a key.
-* `keypress` occurs when a user presses and releases a key
+* `keypress` occurs when a user presses and releases a key.

 A combination of the events — depending on the users platform — above will occur when a key is held down.
 For more informaiton, please visit [the section on auto-repeat handling on the MDN page for `KeyboardEvent`][autorepeat].